-ULTIMATE OUTCOME MEASURE - Contribute to a Reduction of the crash rate among beginning drivers.
+ULTIMATE OUTCOME MEASURE - Contribute to a reduction of the crash rate among young drivers.

-Measure 1: Increase the number of students to have access to affordable and quality driver education programs.

-Measures 2 Number of Georgia Dept. of Driver Services approved programs in high schools.
+Measure 1: Increase the number of students which have access to affordable and quality driver education programs.
+Measures 2: Increase the number of Georgia DDS approved programs in high schools.